Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 The results in \cref{tab:experiments_pinball_main_table} suggest that \OurApproach{} still works well on this environment.
-Besides disentangling the causal variables well, \OurApproach{}-ENCO identifies the instantaneous causal graph with minor errors.
-Interestingly, CITRIS obtains a good disentanglement score as well, which is due to the instantaneous effects being often sparse.
-Yet, there is still a gap between \OurApproach{}-ENCO and CITRIS in the instantaneous SHD, showing the benefit of learning the instantaneous graph jointly with the causal variables.
+Besides identifying the causal variables well, \OurApproach{}-ENCO identifies the instantaneous causal graph with minor errors.
+In contrast, CITRIS entangles the variables much stronger, while iVAE has difficulties identifying all variables in the environment.
+This shows that \OurApproach{} can be applied in challenging environments beyond our theoretical limitations, even with deterministic causal effects, while maintaining strong empirical results.